tornadoSmallPig/PixelTune/README.md

 ## 📄 License
 ```
-MIT License.
-Feel free to fork and make it your own!
+This project is licensed under the AGPL-3.0 License.
+You are free to use, modify, and distribute the software, but if you make any changes and deploy the software (even over a network), you must make the modified source code available to users under the same license.
 ```

 **由 tornadoSmallPig 开发与维护**